jamescherti/pathaction.el/README.md

 (pathaction-edit)
 ```

-## Frequently Asked Questions
+## Customization

-## How to make pathaction open a window under the current one?
+## Making pathaction open a window under the current one?

 To configure `pathaction` to open its window under the current one, you can use the `display-buffer-alist` variable to customize how the `pathaction` buffer is displayed.
 Specifically, you can use the `display-buffer-at-bottom` action, which will display the buffer in a new window at the bottom of the current frame.